 The Signs of Trauma

-When a patient enters a rehab or detox facility like Serenity House Detox, the attending clinicians know nothing about the patient.
+When a patient enters a rehab or detox facility like Serenity House Detox & Recovery, the attending clinicians know nothing about the patient.
 Through the interview and assessment process, they might start seeing signs of trauma.
 Furthermore, the clinician will be particularly interested if they believe a patient’s addiction results from the trauma.

 Trauma is not easy to diagnose.
 The patient will usually exhibit both physical and emotional signs of trauma.
 The clinician has to be careful to not confuse addiction side effects with trauma symptoms.
 To help clarify, here are a few trauma symptoms that are both remarkable and indicative of real trauma: